What is Microsoft Project?

 In short it is the tool for long duration projects where agility and accessibility are second to handling the complexity of the ventures.

-How do I learn Microsoft Project?
+How do I learn MS Project?

 MS Project possesses a steep learning curve.
 Because of this complexity, only the most experienced and proficient users can correctly compile information, how-tos, and tutorials to benefit others.